SyedIhteshamuddin/Engineering-Projects/SAN-(Smart Assistive Navigator)/README.md

-I wouldn't make it sound overly polished or "startup-like."
-Admissions officers and engineers read hundreds of repositories, and the ones that stand out usually sound like they were written by someone who genuinely built the project—not by AI.

-Here's a README I'd be comfortable putting on GitHub.

----

 # Smart Assistive Navigator (SAN)

 *A wearable assistive navigation system designed to help visually impaired users detect obstacles and unsafe walking surfaces using real-time ultrasonic sensing.*